hackclub/hackclub/workshops/drawing_shapes_workshop/README.md

 ```
 - We are hiding the turtle cursor.
 - We are setting the speed to 0 so it will draw instantly.
-- We are making the turtle go up.
+- We are making the turtle's pen go up so it will not draw while moving.

 # Creating the Shapes